Paris Saint-Germain midfielder Ander Herrera has come out in full opposition of the new plans for a European Super League.

 — Ander Herrera (@AnderHerrera) April 19, 2021

-Herrera is certainly not the only player that is well against the European Super League.
+Herrera is certainly not the only player who is well against the European Super League.
 Many more players may soon come out and publicly declare their displeasure over this potential football-altering competition.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.